Photo Credit: Schlage

 Should you get Schlage smart locks?

-The greatest benefits of investing in Schlage smart locks are improved convenience and security.
+The greatest benefits of investing in Schlage wireless door locks are improved convenience and security.
 Schlage makes it easy for your apartment residents or office tenants to send entry PINs to visitors for simplified access.
-Your tenants will also appreciate the ability to lock and unlock their door remotely, right from their smartphones.
+Your tenants will also appreciate the ability to lock and unlock their doors remotely, right from their smartphones.

 Don’t forget that Schlage smart locks can integrate with other access systems.
 If you’re looking to create a comprehensive ecosystem for residents, property access companies like ButterflyMX provide smart solutions that complement the features of locks like Schlage’s.
 Residents who already use their smartphones to lock and unlock a Schlage Encode will jump at the chance to use a ButterflyMX intercom that lets them use smartphones to grant access and video chat with guests.

-Together, access companies like Schlage and ButterflyMX can turn your property into a smart building that’s safe and convenient — ensuring your staff, residents, and visitors can get into your building, amenity spaces, and apartment units all from their smartphone.
+Together, access companies like Schlage and ButterflyMX can turn your property into a smart building that’s safe and convenient.
+This ensures that your staff, residents, and visitors can get into your building, amenity spaces, and apartment units all from their smartphone.

 Disclaimer: ButterflyMX provides these blog posts to help our customers and potential customers make the right business decisions for them.
 Our blog posts are based on the information we have available to us at the time of writing.